The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: Introduction and definition of the model

-Since magnetic properties cannot be explained at the microscopic level of atoms and molecules by classical physics alone, some real spin glasses require for fundamental and experimental reasons a quantum theory.
-Of course, the {\scshape SK} model may be understood as a simplistic quantum model by interpreting the values of the {\scshape Ising} spins as (twice) the eigenvalues of one and the same component of associated three-component spin \emph{operators} with spin-quantum number $1/2$.
-But a genuine quantum {\scshape SK} model with quantum fluctuations and quantum dynamics needs the presence of different (non-commuting) components of the spin operators.
+Since magnetic properties cannot be explained at the (sub)microscopic level of atoms and molecules by classical physics alone, some spin glasses require for fundamental and experimental reasons a quantum-theoretical modelling.
+Of course, the {\scshape SK} model may be viewed as a simplistic quantum model by interpreting the values of the {\scshape Ising} spins as (twice) the eigenvalues of one and the same component of associated three-component spin \emph{operators} each of them with (main) quantum number $1/2$.
+But a genuine quantum {\scshape SK} model with quantum fluctuations and inherent dynamics needs the presence of different (non-commuting) components of the spin operators.
 The theory of such a model was pioneered by {\scshape Bray} and {\scshape Moore} \cite{BM1980} and by {\scshape Sommers} \cite{S1981}.
-More precisely, for a quantum spin-glass model with isotropic ({\scshape Dirac}--){\scshape Heisenberg} mean-field coupling these authors handled the simultaneous presence and competition of thermal, disorder, and quantum fluctuations by combining the {\scshape Dyson}--{\scshape Feynman} time-ordering with the replica approach \cite{BM1980} or with the {\scshape Thouless}--{\scshape Anderson}--{\scshape Palmer} ({\scshape TAP}) approach \cite{S1981}.
+More precisely, for a quantum spin-glass model with isotropic ({\scshape Frenkel--)Heisenberg(--Dirac)} spin coupling of mean-field type these authors handled the competition of thermal, disorder, and quantum fluctuations by combining the {\scshape Dyson}--{\scshape Feynman} time-ordering of operator products with the replica approach \cite{BM1980} or with the {\scshape Thouless}--{\scshape Anderson}--{\scshape Pal\-mer} ({\scshape TAP}) approach \cite{S1981}.
 For the {\scshape TAP} approach see \cite{FH1991,M1993,N2001}.
-Since these authors did not aim at rigorous results, they applied the so-called \emph{static approximation} to the rather complex equations derived by them.
+Since these authors did not aim at rigorous results, they applied the so-called \emph{static approximation} to simplify the rather complicated equations derived by them.
 However, this approximation is still insufficiently understood -- even for higher temperatures.

-A simpler quantum {\scshape SK} model is obtained by considering an extremely anisotropic pair interaction where only one component of the spins is coupled which is perpendicular to the direction of the external magnetic field.
+A simpler genuine quantum {\scshape SK} model is obtained by considering an extremely anisotro\-pic pair interaction where only one component of the spins is coupled which is perpendicular to the direction of the external magnetic field.
 This model was introduced by {\scshape Ishii} and {\scshape Yamamoto} \cite{IY1985} and approximately studied within the {\scshape TAP} approach.
 It is usually called the \emph{{\scshape SK} model with (or ``in'') a transverse field}, see \cite{SIC2013} and references therein.
 It is this model to which we devote ourselves in the present paper.
-It is characterized by the random energy operator or {\scshape Hamiltonian}
+It is characterized by the random energy operator or {\scshape Hamilton}ian